 Welcome to Monuments

 This is not monumentality in its traditional, authoritarian sense—no stone, no bronze, no singular author.
-Instead, Monuments AR operates as a porous, fluid system: an overlay, a digital palimpsest where layers of erased, silenced, or forgotten histories can be rewritten.
+Instead, Monuments AR operates as a porous, fluid system: an overlay, a digital palimpsest where layers of erased, silenced, or forgotten histories can take space.
 It hosts site-specific interventions that subvert dominant narratives, exposing the fractures within public memory culture and carving out speculative futures.
 What happens when the monumental shifts from mass to transmission, from physical endurance to real-time counter-history?
 Who controls remembrance when memory is no longer bound to material permanence but exists in a state of continuous recalibration?

 By occupying digital space, Monuments AR reclaims visibility in a realm increasingly colonized by corporate surveillance and state control.
-Yet, it resists the extractive logic of Big Tech—there are no data mines here, no user profiling, no surveillance disguised as convenience.
+It resists the extractive logic of Big Tech—there are no data mines here, no user profiling, no surveillance disguised as convenience.
 The app is built with a strict commitment to privacy, ensuring a secure and data-respecting experience.
 In an era where both urban and digital public spaces are increasingly privatized, Monuments AR remains an open framework for collective authorship, democratic activism, and the radical reimagination of memory itself.

 Get the app:

-Projects
+Selected Projects

-Alternative Monument for Germany
+Alternative Monument for Germany / Alternatives Denkmal für Deutschland

 ADfD proposes a counter-narrative to Germany’s toxic migration discourse by reclaiming public memory culture as a site for inclusion, resistance, and collective imagination.
 In direct opposition to right-wing populist rhetoric, such as that of the AfD (Alternative für Deutschland), ADfD offers an alternative: a vision of migration as a force that weaves spaces and histories into an evolving, collective fabric.
 Through a queer-feminist lens—foregrounding voices long silenced in the public sphere—the project explores the transformative potential of migration to reframe urban spaces and communal memory.

-12th Berlin Biennale Sculptures
+Monuments for the 12th Berlin Biennale

 Utopian Tours

 In Utopian Tours, augmented reality sculptures function as “Monuments of the Future”, and are interwoven in an alternative narration of Berlin, performed live by Mikala Hyldig Dal.
 The tour presents a radically optimistic futuristic perspective on the development of sustainable social structures in an urban context.
 Here urban space takes place as an expanded social sculpture; with humour and belief in the political potential of imagination, Utopian Tours aims to make the Freiräume, the utopian free spaces we dream of, experienceable in the present.
 In a city endangered by gentrification, artistic tourists are connected with urban activists in a sci-fi journey through Berlin, Kreuzberg.
 Invited artists and activists have created interventions in public space along the path of the guided tour.
-Multi-media installation, talks and performances at Galerie Alpha Nova Find out more…
+Multi-media installation, talks and performances at Galerie Alpha Nova.

 Impressions from Utopian Tours, Berlin 2019